Syllabus

 There are several pedagogically motivated devices that recur in the course.
 These include a focus throughout on the contrasts between the forms of companies, partnerships and proprietorships.
 This will be coupled with various attempts to highlight “ethical” issues including, but not limited to, the lawyer’s professional responsibilities and fiduciary duties.

-1. COURSE OBJECTIVES
+2. COURSE OBJECTIVES

 It is impossible in a course of this kind to cover all of the myriad issues that confront a business lawyer.
 The most that can be hoped for is that by the time you have completed the course you will have a good understanding of some of the more important principles, policies and statutory provisions that frame the law governing the organization of business activity; the reasons for them; the extent to which they differ in their application to various forms of association and why.
 Legislation is an important part of the governing law and so providing you some understanding of the interpretation of relevant statutes and their relationship to judicial decisions in the field is a clear aim.

-While all of these are necessary skills for a good business (or indeed any) lawyer they are not the entire tool-kit.
+While all of these are necessary skills for a good business (or indeed any) lawyer they are not the entire toolkit.
 A good lawyer must be able to communicate directly and in plain English, have a good ethical sense and be sensitive to the limits of her knowledge and experience.
 It is hoped that your awareness of these matters will be heightened and that you will begin to apply that knowledge in informed ways.

 The goal of the design of this course is to not render the subject to be a lengthy laundry list of unrelated, tedious and technical rules.
 There are key organizing principles – designed to provide solutions to a limited number of basic problems.
 The course is also intended to allow you to develop a set of intellectual tools that you can deploy to analyze almost any part of the subject.
 Paying particular attention to the underlying structural components of the subject should assist your ability to put details into context.

-1. LEARNING OUTCOMES
+3. LEARNING OUTCOMES

 By the end of this course, students will:

 • Have developed an understanding of the core characteristics of company law and how they interrelate.
-Specifically these are the corporate law principles, policies and statutory provisions dealing with: 1.
+Specifically, these are the corporate law principles, policies and statutory provisions dealing with: 1.
 Separate legal personality of companies; 2.
 Limited liability of shareholders; 3.
 Centralized management; 4.
 Principle of shareholder control; 5.
 Fiduciary responsibilities; 6.
 Transferability of shares in the market/privately; and 7.
 Profit seeking as a required corporate motive.

 • Have developed an understanding of how, why and to what extent corporate law principles, policies and statutory provisions differ in how they apply to various corporate business forms (mainly companies, partnerships and sole proprietorship).